Whistled language of Aas: Revitalisation

 The cultural heritage status of the language and regrets over its disappearance brought several local Béarnese language activists to contribute to revitalisation efforts.
 Participants travelled to La Gomera in the Canary Islands to learn from 'master whistlers' of Silbo Gomero.
 An association titled Lo siular d'Aas, led by Philippe Biu and containing over ten members, is working to revive the language.
 The University of Pau and the Adour Region (UPPA) offers a class taught by Philippe Biu.
 The Lo siular d'Aas association, the regional council, the UPPA and the middle school (collège) in Laruns support the preservation of the language with bilingual classes taught in French and Occitan.

 Documentation

 Research projects and a digital content repository have been discussed.

 In 2024, audio recordings of the language were released for the first time in open access and under a free license through a collaboration between the University of Toulouse and Wikimedia projects, notably the Lingua Libre project run by Wikimedia France.
 In the same year, a temporary exhibition titled Siffler le gascon, histoire d'une renaissance (Whistling Gascon, history of a renaissance) took place at Anglet.
 An interactive map created for the exhibition allowed guests to explore the Occitan area and hear the names of villages in the whistled language.

+Phonology

+The language is articulated around four vowels (i, e, à, o) and four consonants (ke, ye, che, ge).